ENCODE-DCC/caper/DETAILS.md

 > **IMPORTANT**: `--deepcopy` has been deprecated and it's activated by default.
 You can disable it with `--no-deepcopy`.

 Deepcopy allows Caper to **RECURSIVELY** copy files defined in your input JSON into your target backend's temporary storage.
-For example, Cromwell cannot read directly from URLs in an [input JSON file](https://github.com/ENCODE-DCC/atac-seq-pipeline/blob/master/examples/caper/ENCSR356KRQ_subsampled.json), but Caper makes copies of these URLs on your backend's temporary directory (e.g. `--tmp-dir` for `local`, `--tmp-gcs-bucket` for `gcp`) and pass them to Cromwell.
+For example, Cromwell cannot read directly from URLs in an [input JSON file](https://github.com/ENCODE-DCC/atac-seq-pipeline/blob/master/examples/caper/ENCSR356KRQ_subsampled.json), but Caper makes copies of these URLs on your backend's temporary directory (e.g. `--local-work-dir` for `local`, `--gcp-work-dir` for `gcp`) and pass them to Cromwell.

 ## How to manage configuration file per project